AFOSR - Information and Networks

 DR. FARIBA FAHROO, AFOSR/RTA2

-DYNAMICS AND CONTROL
+DYNAMICAL SYSTEMS AND CONTROL THEORY

-This program emphasizes the interplay of dynamical systems and control theories, with the aim of developing innovative synergistic strategies for the design and analysis of controlled systems that enable radically enhanced capabilities, including performance and operational efficiency for future U.S. Air Force systems.
-Proposals should focus on the fundamental science and mathematics, while having relevance to future Air Force systems and operations.
-These applications currently include information systems, as well as autonomous/semi-autonomous aerial vehicles, munitions, and space vehicles.
-Note that research specifically aimed at an Air Force application may not be considered fundamental research; therefore, future Air Force applications should be mentioned as examples or possibly motivations for fundamental theory in dynamical systems and control theory.
+Program Description: This program emphasizes the interplay of open dynamical systems and control theories, with the aim of developing innovative synergistic strategies for the design and analysis of controlled systems that enable radically enhanced capabilities, including performance and operational efficiency for future U.S. Air Force and Space Force systems.
+Only high-risk, and high-impact basic research on the mathematics of analysis and control theory for complex dynamical systems will be considered.
+Proposals should focus on the fundamental science and mathematics, while having relevance to future Air Force and Space Force systems and operations.

 In general, the control of large complex, multi-scale, hybrid, highly uncertain nonlinear systems is of increasing interest.
 Furthermore, new mathematics in clear support of dynamics and control is of fundamental importance to this portfolio.
 In this regard, some areas of interest include, but are not limited to, hybrid dynamical systems theory, geometric and algebraic methods of dynamics and control, stochastic and adversarial systems, control of cyber physical systems with formal specifications, emerging areas of control theory, graph theoretic control theory over nonlinear dynamics at nodes of graphs, partial and corrupted information, nonlinear control and estimation, and novel computational techniques specifically aimed at control of systems with large data.